 Band’Uniòn is original and captivating.
 The band have created their very own sound world.
 It is music of clear, essential lyricism and simple purity of sound.
 Rich of moving Latin melodies, and also bearing twists of more aggressive sound producing.
 Band’Uniòn is a quartet that vehicles genuine strong emotions.
 Avoiding any kind of empty mannerism or intellectual experimentalism.

-After fantastically acclaimed “Nadir” (released by Paolo Fresu’s label Tǔk Music in 2013), Band’Uniòn have now produced their third CD - the live album “Live”, described by one jazz magazine as “artistically perfect” for the four composer-musicians’ telepathic interplay and for their distinct, refined and mature music making and aesthetics.
+After acclaimed “Nadir” (released by Paolo Fresu’s label Tǔk Music in 2013), Band’Uniòn produced their third CD - the live album “Live”, described by one jazz magazine as “artistically perfect” for the four composer-musicians’ telepathic interplay and for their distinct, refined and mature music making and aesthetics.

 Duo Daniele di Bonaventura & Giovanni Ceccarelli

 Lineup: Daniele di Bonaventura (bnd), Giovanni Ceccarelli (p)

 “Mare Calmo” - it is hard to believe - is only their first project together.
 Already when Daniele di Bonaventura’s bandoneon and Giovanni Ceccarelli’s piano met for the first time, already when setting off a few years ago, the two musicians appeared and established themselves as a perfectly well-blended duo showing total musical affinity and understanding, and have enraptured both critics and audiences since.